MerlynMShelley/MerlynMShelley/README.md

-👋 Hey there, I’m **@MerlynMShelley**, a Technical Writer passionate about leveraging data-driven insights to develop technical content modules that effectively solve real-world problems.
+👋 Hey there, I’m **@MerlynMShelley**, a Technical Writer *AKA* Technical Content Developer passionate about leveraging data-driven insights to develop technical content modules that effectively solve real-world problems.

 **🌟 About Me**

 I'm an experienced technical writer with over six years of experience in technical communication.
-I'm well-versed in Python, SQL, and various data tools.
+I'm well-versed in Python, SQL, Technical SEO and various data tools.
 My forte lies in analyzing common problem scenarios and crafting clear, user-friendly documentation and content to help users tackle challenges effectively.

 **🔍 My Expertise**